Virginia's congressional districts

 Virginia is currently divided into 11 congressional districts, each represented by a member of the United States House of Representatives.

 Current districts and representatives

-List of members of the United States House delegation from Virginia, their terms, their district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 11 members, with 6 Democrats and 5 Republicans since the 2022 midterm elections and the special election of 2023.
-The death of Rep. Donald McEachin on November 28, 2022, left the 4th congressional district seat empty.
-Following the results of a special election to fill his seat on February 21, 2023, Jennifer McClellan made history by becoming Virginia's first black congresswoman.
+This is a list of United States representatives from Virginia, their terms, their district boundaries, and the district political ratings according to the CPVI.
+For the 119th Congress, the state's delegation has a total of 11 members, with 6 Democrats and 5 Republicans.

-Historical background
+Historical results

-Apportionment
+Historical apportionment

 The apportionment of seats for the House of Representatives between the states is determined following each census.
 The number of seats to which Virginia has been entitled is as follows: